School of Social and Political Science

 Background

-I joined Edinburgh in 2017 as Senior Lecturer in Quantitative Methods and director of the Q-Step Centre.
+After holding lecturing positions at the University of Manchester and University of St Andrews, I joined Edinburgh in 2017 as Senior Lecturer in Quantitative Methods and director of the Q-Step Centre.
 In 2019 I became the Director of the Research Training Centre within the School of Social and Political Science and served in this role to 2022.
-I am an Associate Director of the Scottish Graduate School for Social Sciences.
+I am currently the Deputy Director of the Scottish Graduate School for Social Sciences with responsibility for studentships and partnerships.

 Works within